jkeifer/drf-chunked-upload/README.md

 `DRF_CHUNKED_UPLOAD_EXPIRATION_DELTA`

 - How long after creation the upload will expire.
 - Default: `datetime.timedelta(days=1)`

 `DRF_CHUNKED_UPLOAD_PATH`

 - Path where uploaded files will be stored.
 - Default: `'chunked_uploads/%Y/%m/%d'`

 `DRF_CHUNKED_UPLOAD_CHECKSUM`

 - The type of checksum to use when verifying checksums.
 Options include anything supported by Python\'s hashlib (md5, sha1, sha256, etc)
 - Default: `'md5'`

 `DRF_CHUNKED_UPLOAD_COMPLETE_EXT`

 - Extension to use for completed uploads.
 Uploads will be renamed using this extension on completion, unless this extension matched DRF_CHUNKED_UPLOAD_INCOMPLETE_EXT.
 - Default: `'.done'`

 `DRF_CHUNKED_UPLOAD_INCOMPLETE_EXT`

 - Extension for in progress upload files.
 - Default: `'.part'`

 `DRF_CHUNKED_UPLOAD_STORAGE_CLASS`

 - Storage system (should be a class)
 - Default: `None` (use default storage system)

 `DRF_CHUNKED_UPLOAD_USER_RESTRICED`

 - Boolean that determines whether only the user who created an upload can view/continue an upload.
 - Default: `True`

+`DRF_CHUNKED_UPLOAD_RESTRICT_TO_AUTH_USERS`

+- Boolean that determines whether only authenticated users can upload.
+- Default: `None`

 `DRF_CHUNKED_UPLOAD_ABSTRACT_MODEL`

 - Boolean that defines if the `ChunkedUpload` model will be abstract or not ([what does abstract model mean?][abstract-model]).
 - Default: `True`

 `DRF_CHUNKED_UPLOAD_MAX_BYTES`

 - Max amount of data (in bytes) that can be uploaded. `None` means no limit.
 - Default: `None`

 ## Support

 If you find any bug or you want to propose a new feature, please use the [issues tracker][issues].
 Pull requests are also accepted.

 [build-status-image]: https://github.com/jkeifer/drf-chunked-upload/actions/workflows/main.yml/badge.svg
 [build-status]: https://github.com/jkeifer/drf-chunked-upload/actions/workflows/main.yml